Phoebus-MBradley/upgrade-camera-log-parser/README.md

 V0 is compatible with log files from Jan 10th-17th

 V1 is compatible with log files from Jan 18th-21st

+V2 is compatible with log files from Jan22nd (potentially later)
 ## JSON File Overview
 ### Variables included in JSON files
 - RETRY - number of attempts at capturing image (?)